rnpgp/rnp/src/examples/README.md

 You can investigate it via the `rnp --list-packets encrypted.asc` command.
 Also you may want to decrypt saved file via `rnp --keyfile secring.pgp -d encrypted.asc`.

+## decrypt

+This example uses keyrings, generated in `generate` sample to decrypt messages, encrypted by `encrypt` sample.
+It shows how to decrypt message with password or with a key, and implements custom password provider for decryption or key password.
+Decrypted message is saved to the memory and then printed to the stdout.